 - 1. An ESCO shall transmit: - a.
 An electric enrollment request to a distribution utility no later than 5 business days prior to the effective date of the enrollment. - b.
-A gas enrollment request to a distribution utility no later than 15 calendar days prior to the effective date of the enrollment. - c.
+A gas enrollment request to a distribution utility no later than 10 business days prior to the effective date of the enrollment. - c.
 The enrollment request shall contain at a minimum, the information required for processing set forth in Attachment 5, Enrollment Request. - 2.
 The distribution utility shall process enrollment requests in the order received. - 3.
 The distribution utility shall accept only one valid enrollment request1 for each commodity per customer during a switching cycle.
 If the distribution utility receives multiple enrollment requests for the same customer during a switching cycle, it shall accept the first valid enrollment request and reject subsequent requests. - 4.
 An ESCO shall submit an enrollment request after it obtains customer authorization, and third party verification where required, and it has provided the sales agreement to the customer.
 For telephonic enrollments, in which the ESCO sends the customer the sales agreement via US Mail, the ESCO shall provide for two business days for the customer to receive the sales agreement. - 5.
-After receipt of an enrollment request, the distribution utility shall, within one business day, acknowledge its receipt, and provide a response indicating rejection and the reason, or acceptance and the effective date for the change of provider. - 6.
-Upon acceptance of an enrollment request, the distribution utility shall contemporaneously send a notice to the incumbent ESCO that the customer's service with that ESCO will be terminated on the effective date of the new enrollment.
-In the event that the distribution utility receives notice from the pending ESCO, the incumbent ESCO (with specific customer authorization for each cancellation), or the customer, prior to the effective date that a pending enrollment is cancelled, the distribution utility shall transmit a request to reinstate service to the incumbent ESCO, unless the incumbent ESCO previously terminated service to the customer or the customer requests a return to full utility service.
+After receipt of an enrollment request, the distribution utility shall, within one business day, acknowledge its receipt, and provide a response indicating rejection and the reason, or acceptance and the effective date for the change of provider.